khill42/OSC_IntroHPC/_episodes/02-bash2.md

 ### touch, cp, mv, rm, rmdir, scp

+**touch** — The touch command is used to create a file.
+It can be anything, from an empty txt file to an empty zip file.
+For example, “touch new.txt”

+**cp** — Use the cp command to copy files through the command line.
+It takes two arguments: The first is the location of the file to be copied, the second is where to copy.

+**mv** — Use the mv command to move files through the command line.
+We can also use the mv command to rename a file.
+For example, if we want to rename the file “text” to “new”, we can use “mv text new”.
+It takes the two arguments, just like the cp command.

 ## Moving files to and from the remote system from and to your local computer

 It is often necessary to move data from your local computer to the remote system and vice versa.
 There are many ways to do this and we will look at two here: `scp` and `sftp`.